adidas Tennis Camp at Tualatin High School

 • Ages: 5–18 years old

-The camp is led by Camp Director Ben Messerly, a private tennis instructor with over a decade of experience coaching tennis camps in Oregon and Washington.
-His background includes working with top tennis players in the state, including district and state champions and collegiate tennis players, and he previously played four years of varsity tennis at Mountain Ridge High School in Glendale, Arizona, where he was team captain, a state qualifier in singles and doubles, and part of four district championship teams.
-He continued his playing career with the club tennis program at the University of Portland.
+Camp Director Ben Messerly is a private tennis instructor with over a decade of experience coaching tennis camps in Oregon and Washington.
+In his time co-directing tennis camps, he has worked with some of the top tennis players in the state, including district and state champions and collegiate tennis players.
+He was a 4-year varsity tennis player at Mountain Ridge High School in Glendale, Arizona, where he served as team captain, was a state qualifier in singles and doubles, and led his team to four district championships, and he continued his playing career with the club tennis program at the University of Portland.
+The staff supervises campers for the entire duration of the camp, and drugs, alcohol, and tobacco products are strictly forbidden and result in immediate dismissal from camp without refund.

-Campers are expected to bring all necessary tennis equipment, a refillable water bottle, and a bagged lunch and snack.
-Suggested items include a health form, tennis racquet(s), tennis shoes, a water jug or bottle, sunscreen, a bathing suit, and a hat.
-Campers are allowed to bring cell phones to contact their guardians, but cell phones are not allowed on the field during training sessions, and campers are advised not to bring expensive personal items such as laptops, with all personal items remaining the responsibility of each camper.
+Campers should bring all necessary tennis equipment, a refillable water bottle, a bagged lunch, and a snack.
+Suggested items include a health form, tennis racquet(s), tennis shoes, water jug or bottle, sunscreen, bagged lunch, bathing suit (not all locations have access to a pool), and a hat.
+Campers are allowed to bring cell phones to contact their guardians, but phones are not allowed on the field during training sessions, and campers are advised not to bring expensive personal items such as cell phones or laptops because all personal items are the responsibility of each camper and adidas Tennis Camps and its staff are not responsible for lost, stolen, or forgotten items.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.